Annie Tagoe: Career

 Tagoe represented Britain at the 2010 Summer Youth Olympics in Singapore.
 She won a bronze medal in the medley relay event.

 She won the Outstanding Achievement Award at the UK Athletics Awards in 2009.

-In 2011, she was selected for the Britain squad for the 2011 European Athletics U20 Championships in Tallinn, as part of the 4x100m relay squad with Jennie Batten, Mica Moore and Bianca Williams.
+In 2011, she was selected for the Britain squad for the 2011 European Athletics U20 Championships in Tallinn, as part of the 4 × 100 m relay squad with Jennie Batten, Mica Moore and Bianca Williams.

-Tagoe won a European Athletics U23 Championships silver medal for Britain in the 4x100m relay alongside team-mates Corinne Humphreys, Jodie Williams, and Rachel Johncock in Tampere, Finland in 2013.
+Tagoe won a European Athletics U23 Championships silver medal for Britain in the 4 × 100 m relay alongside team-mates Corinne Humphreys, Jodie Williams, and Rachel Johncock in Tampere, Finland in 2013.

 Tagoe suffered injuries that required surgery on both knees in 2014 and 2015 and prohibited her from running for a number of years.
 She also has arthritis in her ankle which can cause discomfort in cold conditions.
+Between 2020 and 2022 she only raced 17 times and moved to Houston, Texas to train under Coach Anderson.

-Competing at the UK Athletics Championships in Manchester in July 2023, Tagoe was one of the fastest qualifiers for the final of the women’s 100m race, behind Dina Asher-Smith.
+Competing at the UK Athletics Championships in Manchester in July 2023, Tagoe was one of the fastest qualifiers for the final of the women's 100m race, behind Dina Asher-Smith.
 She was chosen to represent Great Britain at the 2023 World Athletics Championships in Budapest in August 2023.

 In April 2024, she was selected as part of the British team for the 2024 World Athletics Relays in Nassau, Bahamas.